qwc-services/qwc-services.github.io/src/release_notes/QwcDockerUpgradeNotes.md

+# Updating to qwc-admin.gui:v2025.04.23 and qwc-db-auth:v2025.04.23

+`qwc-admin.gui:v2025.04.23` now supports setting a flag that the user password must be changed on the next login, and and `qwc-db-auth:v2025.04.23` enforces this setting.
+As this requires a DB schema change, make sure you are also using `qwc-base-db-migrate:v2025.04.23` or newer.

 # Updating to qwc-permalink-service-v2025.03.19

 Due to a DB schema change required by `qwc-permalink-service-v2025.03.19`, make sure you are also using `qwc-base-db-migrate-v2025.03.19` or newer.